 It is no surprise to learn that the Chinese chose hemp as their material to make clothes.
 The Chinese text “Book of Rites” (second century BC) said that mourners must wear clothing made from hemp fabric out of respect for the dead!

 It is a tribute to the strength of hemp that the Chinese also used it to manufacture shoes.
 The plant gained a foothold in Chinese culture to the point where China became known as the ‘land of mulberry and hemp.’
 Silkworms fed on the revered mulberry plant and created valuable silk material.
 However, it was too expensive for most people, so they used hemp instead.

 It isn’t difficult to understand why ancient cultures used hemp fibers to make clothes.
 It is lightweight, absorbent, and inexpensive.
 Also, hemp possesses three times the tensile strength of cotton.

 The earliest settlers in colonial America also used hemp to make clothes.
-In 1632, the Virginia Assembly decreed that all planters were obliged to plant hemp, such was its importance!
 By the end of the American Revolution in 1783, Virginia alone produced over 5,000 tons of hemp per annum.

 Hemp remained the #1 choice for clothing until Eli Whitney invented the Cotton Gin in 1793.
 The device was able to pull out the seeds from the cotton bolls.
 As a result, cotton became the most popular option.
 This was mainly because farmers could grow it on land devoid of nutrients.
 Cotton became a cash crop by the middle of the 19th century, and hemp began its slow descent into prohibited status.